SysToad64/SysToad64/README.md

 - Out-Host Interest //I’m interested in Python, Web Development, Powershell and Unity
 - Out-Host Learn //I’m currently learning Web Development and Powershell

-- print("I like playing minecraft and terraria.")
+- print("I like playing minecraft and terraria and TModLoader.")
 <!---
 SysToad64/SysToad64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.